milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 As part of providing these features, Microsoft collects data about the usage of the features as well as information about your communications, including the time and date of the communication and users that are part of the communication.
 Microsoft may share this information with Enterprise customers when you interact through meetings and chats with end users who are using their school or work account.
 For instance, if you engage in a Teams chat with a user who is using Teams associated with their school account, Microsoft may share your information with that user's school as part of providing the Teams service.

-Teams profile.
+Compatibility with Skype.
+As a Teams user, you can also log into Skype using your Teams account.
+If you log into Skype via your Teams credentials, you can use Skype to chat with and call other Skype and Teams users, and you can access your Teams chat history through Skype.
+Skype users will be able to contact you on Teams and see your Teams presence status.
+For more information about Skype, see the Skype section of this privacy statement.

+Finding Teams and Skype Contacts.
 Your Teams profile includes information you provided when you set up a Microsoft account.
-To enable other people to find you on Teams (or products that interact with Teams for personal use, including Teams for enterprise) your display name and picture are visible to other users on Teams that have your contact information.
+To enable other people to find you on Teams (or products that interact with Teams for personal use, including Teams for enterprise and Skype), your Teams profile is included in the Teams and Skype public search directories, and may be displayed on Skype and Teams.
+Depending on your settings, Skype and Teams users can find you by your name, email, and/or phone number.
+Your profile includes your username, avatar, and any other data you choose to add to your profile or display to others.
 Your Teams profile may be visible to Enterprise customers and their end users when you engage with an end user of an organization in chats and meetings.

 Teams contacts.
 With your permission, Teams will sync your device, Outlook, and Skype contacts periodically and check for other Teams users that match contacts in your device, Outlook, or Skype address books.
 You are always in control of your contacts and can stop syncing at any time.
 If you choose to stop syncing your device, Outlook, or Skype contacts, or you are inactive on your device, any contacts that have not been matched during the synchronization process will be deleted from Teams.
 If you wish to invite any of your device, Outlook, or Skype contacts to join a conversation, you can invite users to a 1:1 directly, or Microsoft can send an invitation on your behalf via SMS or email for invitations to group conversations.
 You can block users if you do not want to receive their communications; additionally, you can report a concern to Microsoft.

 Notice to non-user contacts.
 If your information appears in the device, Outlook, or Skype address books of a Teams user who chooses to sync their device, Outlook, or Skype contacts with their Teams contacts, Microsoft may process your data in order to determine whether you are a current Teams user and to allow Teams users to invite you to the service, including via SMS and email.
-As long as the Teams user continues to be active on Teams on their device and continues to enable contact syncing with the applicable device or service, your information will be stored on our servers and we will periodically process your information as a part of the Teams user’s contact syncing experience to check whether you have subsequently joined Teams.
+As long as the Teams user continues to be active on Teams on their device and continues to enable contact syncing with the applicable device or service, your information will be stored on our servers, and we will periodically process your information as a part of the Teams user’s contact syncing experience to check whether you have subsequently joined Teams.

 Learn more about how we process your information in connection with the contact syncing feature offered to Teams users.

-If you do choose to join Teams, you will appear as a suggested new Teams contact for any Teams users with your information in their device, Outlook, or Skype address books.
-As a Teams user, you will be able to block other Teams users if you do not want to receive their communications; additionally, you can report a concern to Microsoft.
+If you do choose to join Teams, you will appear as a suggested new Teams contact for any Teams or Skype users with your information in their device, Outlook, or Skype address books.
+As a Teams user, you will be able to block other Teams and Skype users if you do not want to receive their communications; additionally, you can report a concern to Microsoft.

 Third-party contacts.
 You can also choose to sync contacts from third-party providers.
 If you choose to unsync your third-party contacts on Teams, all third-party contacts are deleted from Teams.
 If you gave your consent to use those third-party contacts on other Microsoft apps and services, these contacts will still be available to those other Microsoft apps and services.